 Group meets every Tuesday from 10:30-12:00 on Zoom – Lorraine Minor, leader.

 DNA, Beginning: Focus on how to use DNA for genealogy research.

-Group meets the first Wednesday at 7:00 p.m. – Andy Hochreiter, leader.
+Group meets the 3rd Thursday at 7:00 p.m. on Zoom – Andy Hochreiter, leader.

 DNA, Advance: Focus on advanced methodologies and tools.